chickendrop89/magisk-swapspace/README.md

 ## Usage:
 ```
 (magisk-swapspace) by chickendrop89
-usage: magiskswap [NAME] [VALUE]
+ usage: magiskswap <NAME> <VALUE> [OPTIONAL]

+ add <SIZE GB> [PRIORITY]
-add [SIZE GB]       - Creates swapfile and swaps-on
+      - Creates swapfile and swaps-on

  remove              - Removes swapfile and swaps-off
  status              - Prints swapfile size and status

-swappiness [1-200]
+ swappiness <1-200> <blank to reset>
      - Controls how agressively Linux swaps anonymous memory

-vfs-cache-pressure [1-∞]
+ vfs-cache-pressure <1-∞> <blank to reset>
      - Controls the tendency of the kernel to reclaim the memory
 ```

 ## Notice: